Voith Schneider Propeller VSP

 As a result of its immediate and very accurate reaction to weather-related disturbances, the VSP needs considerably less energy during dynamic positioning.
 Owing to their high efficiency, Voith propellers need significantly less fuel during transit and DP than comparable drives.

 Ships with VSP drives ensure improved on-board well-being, as the danger of seasickness is reduced by the Voith Roll Stabilization, and because the Voith Inline Thruster ensures maximum comfort in terms of noise and vibration.

 Downtime Reduction – 15 more operating days

-Where other ships have to give up, VSP-based transfers can still be carried out.
-This means up to 15 more operating days per year, due to the unique VSP force adjustment and the Voith Roll Stabilization.
+Where other ships give up, VSP-based transfers can still be carried out.
+This means up to 15 more operating days per year due to the unique VSP force adjustment and the Voith Roll Stabilization.

-Great Productivity at All Conditions – 25% more transfers
+Great Productivity Under All Conditions – 25% more transfers